-2012 was an interesting year in Thailand as it was the first time that a couple after a traditional wedding ceremony tried to register their same-sex marriage in Thailand.
+Gay marriage in Thailand has taken many turns.
+2011 was an interesting year in Thailand as it was the first time that a couple after a traditional wedding ceremony tried to register their same-sex marriage in Thailand.
 The Thai government turned down the marriage registration as it did not conform to the Thai Civil and Commercial Code.
 Nathee Theeraronjanapong (55) and his partner Atthapon Janthawee (38) of 20 years made headlines in the Asia Times that year.

 Section 1448.
 A marriage can take place only when the man and woman have completed their seventeenth year of age.
 But the Court may, in case of having appropriate reason, allow them to marry before attaining such age.

 After the couple had filed their complaint 15 scholars and LGBTIQ activists set about drafting the first legislation for the legalisation of same-sex marriages in Thailand.
-The draft laws have been submitted to parliament however the head of the Legal Justice Human Rights committee has doubts about it becoming law.
+The draft laws have been submitted to parliament.
+However, the head of the Legal Justice Human Rights committee has doubts about it becoming law.
 He states that most legislators are over the age of 47 and are still very conservative.
 He doubts that they will vote positively on the issue.

 In 2013 the Bangkok’s Foreign Correspondents Club (FCC) had a television program on the issue as 5 public hearings have already been held on the matter.
 What they discussed was the wording in the draft legislation.
-The word ‘marriage’ is not used but instead have used the word ‘civil union’ which in their view would mean that they are not going to be afforded the exact same rights.
+The word ‘marriage’ is not used.
+Instead, they used the word ‘civil union’ which in their view would mean that they are not going to be afforded the exact same rights.

 No group has come out to oppose it publicly yet, but we expect there to be opposition both inside and outside the Parliament.
 Parents may be worried that it will set a trend for their children and teachers might think they will have more work to do.
 In reality, the bill doesn’t teach people to become homosexual, it merely guarantees their rights.

-The information contained in our website is for general information purposes only and does not constitute legal advices.
-For further information, please contact us.
+The information contained on our website is for general information purposes only and does not constitute legal advice.